alanisaac/python-workshop/docs/module-3/topics/01-gotchas.md

     return user_is_valid
 ```

 What's wrong with this function?
 Coming from other languages, it might be easy to forget that the expression after an `if` statement _does not necessarily evaluate to a boolean_.
 It is the `if` statement itself that checks the truthiness of the expression, which may be any value.
+(Fortunately, using type hints can help us avoid these kinds of mistakes!)

 ## Multiple Inheritance, super(), and MRO